Confused about your exam or college applications?

 Job and Salaries after Journalism Courses

 Freshers earn around Rs.
-2 lakh to Rs.
-3 lakh per annum in this field.
+2 lakhs to Rs.
+3 lakhs per annum in this field.
 However, you can get good salaries after 3 to 4 years of experience in the journalism domain.
 Journalists or media experts can even get a package of up to Rs.
-12 lakh after pursuing an MBA in Media Management.
+12 lakhs after pursuing an MBA in Media Management.

 Top Colleges for Journalism in India

-For those aspiring to pursue any one of these UG journalism courses in India, then check out this list of top colleges for Journalism in India, that may even be perfect for you.
+For those aspiring to pursue any one of these UG journalism courses in India, then check out this list of top colleges for Journalism in India that you can pursue after class 12th:

 Name of College